Citroën C4 & C6

-The traditional grill styles of previous Citroën models were abandoned and a sleeker, flatter grill was used.
+The traditional grille styles of previous Citroën models were abandoned and a sleeker, flatter grille was used.
 There were numerous options in terms of body styles, including a particularly popular commercial line.
 These nameplates were later used for the Citroën C4 and the Citroën C6 in the 21st century, although being classified into the different class.
-Sedan delivery and coupe utility vehicles were also produced under the Type AC4 index, in the basis of these vehicles, but were eventually replaced by the Citroen Type 23 trucks.
+Sedan delivery and coupe utility vehicles were also produced under the Type AC4 index, in the basis of these vehicles, but were eventually replaced by the Citroën Type 23 trucks.

 Classification in the French tax and insurance system

 C4: The four-cylinder had 9 CV.
 Only the last remaining stocks were sold as C4 VIII and these received the weaker engine of the successor Rosalie with 8 CV.

 C6: The six-cylinder had 14 CV.
 Only the C6S ("Sport"), which was only built with 13 copies and the C6G had 15 CV.